-5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to CADS immediately.
+5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Norfolk CADS/Suffolk MASH immediately.
 Anybody can make a referral in these circumstances.
 If the child's situation does not appear to be improving the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the Headteacher.
 Concerns should always lead to help for the child at some point.

 5.10 Staff should always follow the reporting procedures outlined in this policy in the first instance.
-However, they may also share information directly with CADS, the Trust Safeguarding Lead or the police if:
+However, they may also share information directly with CADS, the Trust Head of Safeguarding or the police if:

 - the situation is an emergency and the designated senior person, their alternate and the Headteacher are all unavailable. - they are convinced that a direct report is the only way to ensure the pupil's safety. - the concern relates to the headteacher of the academy.
-This should be raised with the DSL (unless the DSL is the headteacher, in which case contact must be made with the LADO and the Trust Safeguarding Lead). - 5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher or the Chair of Governors.
-If any member of staff does not feel the situation has been addressed appropriately at this point should contact the Trust Safeguarding Lead directly with their concerns. - 5.12 At the Academy we are working in partnership with Norfolk Constabulary and Norfolk Children's Services to identify and provide appropriate support to pupils who have experienced domestic violence in their household; this scheme is called Operation Encompass.
-In order to achieve this, Norfolk Multi-Agency Safeguarding Hub will share police information of all domestic incidents where one of our pupils has been present with the Designated Safeguarding Lead(s).
-On receipt of any information, the Designated Safeguarding Lead will decide on the appropriate support the child requires, this could be silent or overt.
-All information sharing and resulting actions will be undertaken in accordance with the 'Norfolk Joint Agency Protocol for Domestic Abuse Notifications to Schools'.
-We will record this information and store this information in accordance with the record keeping procedures outlined in this policy.
+This should be raised with the DSL (unless the DSL is the headteacher, in which case contact must be made with the LADO and the Trust Head of Safeguarding). - 5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher or the Chair of Governors.
+If any member of staff does not feel the situation has been addressed appropriately at this point should contact the Trust Head of Safeguarding directly with their concerns/CADS.